tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Once a CC has discovered the CC or CN they want to communicate with, they will establish a direct P2P channel with them.
 The Tari communication network is unaware of this direct P2P communication once discovery is completed.

-The different entity types are grouped into the different communication node types as follows:
+The different entity types MUST be grouped into the different communication node types as follows:

 | Entity Type    | Communication Node Type |
 |---             |---                      |